-We’ve talked about avoiding common Instagram analytics mistakes, how to run amazing Instagram giveaways, and using engaging Instagram captions, but what about Instagram influencers?
+We’ve talked about avoiding common Instagram analytics mistakes, how to create a great Instagram giveaway message, and using engaging Instagram captions, but what about Instagram influencers?
 Look at almost any marketing budget and, chances are, you’ll find influencer marketing as a line item.
 Who are these influencers and what do they do?
 Why do they deserve a slot in your marketing budget?

 In a nutshell, Instagram influencers leverage a trustworthy following and better-than-average engagement to, well, influence their followers to make purchases and lifestyle decisions.
 These buying decisions are based on Instagram product placements, an influencer’s straight-forward recommendations and tagged suggestions, and other subtle (or not-so-subtle) influence.

 Align your brand with an Instagram influencer who represents a natural fit.
 While Huda Kattan might not be the ideal influencer to promote an automotive brand, beauty brands clamor to reach her 28 million+ followers.
 (Screenshot via @hudabeauty)